 With this information in hand, startups can position themselves for success both now and in the future.

 Therefore, it is critical for startups to take accountancy and budgeting seriously from the outset.
-In doing so, entrepreneurs can ensure that their companies remain onboard course – even during challenging times – by proactively managing cash flow through sound financial decision making.
+In doing so, entrepreneurs can ensure that their companies remain on course – even during challenging times – by proactively managing cash flow through sound financial decision-making.

 This section on accounting strategies provides a solid foundation for understanding cash flow management strategies which will be discussed in the following section.

 When businesses are launching and growing, cash flow management is essential to keeping the fledgling organization afloat.
 Small business owners need to pay close attention to their accounts receivable and make sure that customers are paying on time.

 Without positive cash flow, a new business may struggle to cover its operating costs — putting the entire venture at risk.